Cyr-Ch/energy-forecasting-bench/README.md

 3. **Download dataset**: Download the ETT dataset using the download tool.

-4. **Train model**: Train a PatchTST baseline model on the ETT dataset with default hyperparameters.
+4. **Train model**: Train any model (PatchTST, Autoformer, Informer, XGBoost, Prophet, or ARIMA) on the ETT dataset with default hyperparameters.

 5. **Evaluate and report**: Evaluate the trained model and generate a leaderboard CSV file.